 No. Spotlight only indexes mounted volumes.
 Once you eject an external drive, its files disappear from Spotlight results until you reconnect it.
 That's the core reason drive tracking needs a dedicated tool.

 A disk cataloger scans any drive and stores a searchable index of what it saw, which goes stale until the next scan.
 Catalogers don't create backups; integrity checking is absent in DiskCatalogMaker and manual, opt-in MD5 verification in NeoFinder.
-Tusk tracks files as part of backing them up: it shows per-file, per-destination status that stays current automatically, verifies every copy with a BLAKE3 checksum, and blocks local deletion until verified backups exist.
-The tradeoff is that Tusk only tracks files inside its projects, while a cataloger indexes anything.
+Tusk catalogs a drive the same way, point it at the drive and it indexes every file, but goes further: it verifies each file with a BLAKE3 checksum and folds the drive into your regular backup system, so the index stays current automatically instead of going stale until the next scan.
+The tradeoff is that Tusk works at the folder level (each folder you select becomes a tracked project), while a cataloger can index a completely unsorted, unstructured drive with no folder logic at all.

 Yes.
 Each project's file table shows every backup destination as a column, including disconnected drives.
 An unplugged drive shows as Disconnected, but you can still see which of its files have verified copies on it.
 Plug the drive back in and Tusk reconciles any changes automatically.